phpactor/phpactor/doc/reference/configuration.rst

 Enable or disable the ``declared_class`` completor.

-Completion for classes defined in the Phpactor runtime
+Completion for classes defined in the Phpactor runtime.

 **Default**: ``true``